daved01/Adversarial_Examples_GANs/docs/_pages/02-4_Implementation-ILLM.md

 \widetilde{X}_{0} = X
 \end{equation}

-The fast step is similar to BIM.
-Instead of using the loss with regard to the correct class the least likeliest class $$Y_{LL}$$ is used:
+The next step is similar to BIM.
+The most noteable changes are the change in the + to a - to represent the modification of the image towards class $$Y_{LL}$$, the least likely class, as opposed to modifying it away from the correct label.

 \begin{equation}
 \tag{3.2}